 I imagine every cleaning company has their own house cleaning process, which is great for customers who prefer a certain method.
 Here, I just want to provide an outline on how we do it.
 It all starts with an initial conversation with customers who are looking to have their homes cleaned, either over the phone or through email.
 What follows is what I am looking to learn from customers:

-- Deep cleaning is one of the most intense, which is usually offered for first-time, one-time, or for cleaning services that its intervals last longer than a month.
+- Deep cleaning is one of the most thorough, which is usually offered for first-time, one-time, or for cleaning services that its intervals last longer than a month.
 This type of house cleaning, in addition to basic house cleaning, includes window blinds, ceiling fans, baseboards, and more.

 - Move-ins or Move-outs are for residents who are in the process of moving in or have already moved out of the home and would like it cleaned for the next residents.
 Realtors or private owners also use this type of service.
 Similar to deep cleaning, it also includes the cleaning of walls, inside of kitchen drawers, closets, patio glass doors, and so forth.

 - Make-ready comes in handy when a home or part of the home has undergone remodeling and left a good amount of paint splatter and dust everywhere.
 The dust settles and resettles after cleaning it once or twice, so this service is focused on heavy dusting.